1st of June 2016 The Lab, Theatre Royal Plymouth as part of Plymouth Fringe (in development)

 Presented by Brite Theater

 Developed as part of the Traverse's Hothouse programme 2016 and the Tron 100, at Plymouth Fringe, and with funding from the Tom McGrath trust and support from the Scottish Storytelling Centre and Institute Francais.
 Contributors during development include Maria Jones (Swedish), Sara Shaarawi (Egyptian-Italian), Eszter Marsalko (Hungarian), Glenys Leigh McIntyre (Scottish-Canadian), Marion Geoffrey (French), Ailie Crerar (Scottish), Alisa Kalynova (Russian), Ben Blow (English), Jennifer Adam and Sarah Farrell (Scottish).
+Many thanks to them all.

-Tom McGrath Trust, Ben Harrison, Platform, Mhari Robinson, French Institute Edinburgh, Stottish Storytelling Centre, Tron Theatre, 13th Note, CCA, Playwrights Studio, EPAD and the Traverse Theatre for all their help and support, to Alannah, Dana, Nikki, Emma, Dave, Colin, Danielle, Joy and Rebecca for lending their voices and to everyone who answered our questionnaire.
+Ben Harrison, Platform, Mhari Robinson, French Institute Edinburgh, Stottish Storytelling Centre, Tron Theatre, 13th Note, CCA, Playwrights Studio, EPAD and the Traverse Theatre for all their help and support, to Alannah, Dana, Nikki, Emma, Dave, Colin, Danielle, Joy and Rebecca for lending their voices and to everyone who answered our questionnaire.

 Read an interview with Kolbrun about the piece here.